 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

-Holland (heartland of today&39;s Netherlands) had in the late Middle Ages great influence on the spirits and , From the end of the 16th century Holland advanced far to the leading naval power England . .
-Portugal and on.
+Holland (heartland of today's Netherlands) had in the late Middle Ages great influence on the spirits and wine trade, From the end of the 16th century Holland advanced far to the leading naval power England.
+France.
+Portugal and Spain on.
 Around 1650, the largest merchant fleet in the world had around 10,000 ships.
 They bought alcoholic beverages throughout Europe and took them by ship to their colonies in North America, the East and West Indies, Ceylon, New Zealand and Tasmania.
 They were also the main providers of European countries.
 The port of Rotterdam became a major hub for wine.

-The Dutch were great champions of and produced huge amounts of genever ( ) and Brandewijn (Brandy), which was used either pure or as an addition to wine and drinking water.
-The effected thereby was a prerequisite for the long cruises.
-As a result, that sat down Spriten from crying like Malaga .
-Madeira . and Sherry by.
-Also the triumph of the Cognac is due to the Dutch, because they inspired the winegrowers of the Charente to burn their wine.
+The Dutch were great champions of distillation and produced huge amounts of genever ( grain wine ) and brandewijn (Brandy), which was used either pure or as an addition to wine and drinking water.
+The effected thereby durability was a prerequisite for the long cruises.
+As a result, that sat down Spriten from crying like Malaga.
+Madeira. port wine and sherry by.
+Also the triumph of the cognac is due to the Dutch, because they inspired the winegrowers of the Charente to burn their wine.
 The British contributed to perfection, importing cognac in large quantities and setting certain quality standards.
 In order to increase the stock of popular wines, the blend was operated excessively with simple wines.

 In the late 1960s, viticulture was revived on a small scale.
-There are the rural wine areas (PGI) Drenthe, Flevoland, Friesland, Gelderland, Groningen, Limburg, Noord-Brabant, Noord-Holland, Overijssel, Utrecht, Zeeland and Zuid-Holland and the two quality wine areas (PDO) Maasvallei Limburg (together with ) and Mergelland.
-The most important varieties are Auxerrois .
-Chardonnay .
-Gewürztraminer .
-Müller-Thurgau .
-Riesling .
-Pinot Gris .
-Pinot Blanc and Pinot Noir , Due to the low alcohol content, the wines must be enriched.
+There are the rural wine areas (PGI) Drenthe, Flevoland, Friesland, Gelderland, Groningen, Limburg, Noord-Brabant, Noord-Holland, Overijssel, Utrecht, Zeeland and Zuid-Holland and the two quality wine areas (PDO) Maasvallei Limburg (together with Belgium ) and Mergelland.
+The most important varieties are Auxerrois.
+Chardonnay.
+Gewurztraminer.
+Müller-Thurgau.
+Riesling.
+Pinot Gris.
+Pinot Blanc and Pinot Noir, Due to the low alcohol content, the wines must be enriched.
 The most famous operation is Apostelhoeve at Maastricht.
 Mglw.
-Winemaking wins by the something important.
+Winemaking wins by the climate Change something important.
 The wine supply is covered by import mainly from Germany.